Six-Line Wrasse Cost to Own: Yearly & Lifetime Budget (2026)

 Hidden Costs Most Six-Line Wrasse Owners Overlook

-The costs that surprise most Six-Line Wrasse owners fall outside the standard care budget.
+Six-Line Wrasse owners most often miscalculate on the categories that sit outside the obvious care totals.
 Rental housing restrictions mean pet deposits ($200-$500 one-time) and pet rent ($25-$75 monthly).
 Emergency care events—statistically likely at least once over 4-6 years—can cost $1,000-$5,000+.
-Replacement costs for saltwater aquarium components, bedding, and worn supplies average $150-$400 annually.
+Replacement costs for saltwater aquarium components, substrate, and worn supplies average $150-$400 annually.
 If your Six-Line Wrasse develops behavioral challenges, professional intervention runs $50-$150 per session.
 Home damage from even well-behaved marine fish (scratched floors, stained carpets, chewed items) adds up silently over years.
 Six-Line Wrasse owners should maintain an emergency fund of $1,500-$3,000 specifically for unexpected marine fish expenses.

 Cost-Saving Strategies for Six-Line Wrasse Care